English ship Ruby (1652): Rebuild and service (1706)

 She was ordered to be rebuilt on 29 February 1704 At Deptford Dockyard under the guidance of Master Shipwright Joseph Allin.
 She was launched 18 February 1706.
 Her dimensions were gundeck 128 ft 4 in with 105 ft 7 in keel for tonnage with a breadth of 34 ft 8 in and a depth of hold of 13 ft 7 in.
 Her builder's measure tonnage was calculated as 674 88/94 tons.

 She was armed in accordance with the 1703 Establishment.
 This consisted of twenty-two/twenty 12-pounder guns on the lower deck, twenty-two/eighteen 6-pounder guns on the upper deck (UD), eight/six 6-pounder guns on the quarterdeck and two 6-pounder guns on the foc's'le (Fc).
 Her manning was set at 280 men for wartime and 185 for peacetime.

 She was commissioned in 1706 under the command of Peregrine Bertie (5th son of Earl of Abingdon) to sail with Whitaker's Squadron.
 The squadron sailed to the Virgin Islands in 1707.

 Loss

 She sailed with Edward's Squadron to escort a convoy to Lisbon in October 1707.
-The convoy was attacked by the combine squadrons of Duguay-Trouin and Forbin.
+The convoy was attacked by the combined squadrons of Duguay-Trouin and Forbin.
 The Devonshire exploded, Cumberland, Chester and Ruby were captured.
 Only Royal Oak escaped.
-Ruby was captured by the 70-gun Mars pn 10 October 1707.
+Ruby was captured by the 70-gun Mars on 10 October 1707.
 She was not added to the French Fleet but was condemned at Brest in 1708 and sold for commercial use.
 Captain Bertie died in captivity in 1709.